noraworld/noraworld/README.md

 [^2]: The external website is mainly available in Japanese

-My mother tongue is Japanese, but you can also feel free to get in touch with me in English.
+My native language is Japanese, but you can also feel free to get in touch with me in English.

 ### Pronouns
 He/Him